2KAbhishek/tdo/README.md

 ## ✨ Features

 - Can help you manage a daily log, todos, journal and notes
-- Quickly review pending todos, past journal entries, future todos and more
+- Quickly review pending and upcoming todos, past journal entries and more
 - Has interactive fuzzy searching capabilities powered by fzf
 - Blazingly fast, thanks to ripgrep
 - Integrates with git to commit and backup your notes automatically